MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxelements/ns-acxelements-acx_audiomodule_descriptor.md

 ### -field ClassId

-the GUID identifier of the module, which is defined by the audio device module owner.
+The GUID identifier of the module, which is defined by the audio device module owner.

 ### -field InstanceId